Dre Campbell Farm

 Use guano carefully.
 Follow the package instructions to get the right amount and spread it evenly.
 If handled properly, it is safe to use both indoors and outdoors.

-It is usually sold in packs in dry granulated, pelletized, or powdered form, forked directly into the soil, or spread as a top dressing.
+It is usually sold in packs in dry granular, pelletized, or powdered form and is forked directly into the soil or spread as a top dressing.
+You can also prepare the tea as a foliar spray or apply it directly to the garden soil.

 Tea Recipe